openhackathons-org/gpubootcamp/README.md

 - Bootcamp users may request for newer training material or file a bug by filing a github issues
 - Please do go through the existing list of issues to get more details of upcoming features and bugs currently being fixed [Issues](https://github.com/gpuhackathons-org/gpubootcamp/issues)

+## General Troubleshooting

+- All materials developed are tested with latest GPU Architectures (V100, A100).
+Most labs unless specified explicitly are expected to work even on older GPU architectures and with lesser compute and memory capacity like the one present even in laptops.
+There will be change in performance results observed based on GPU used.
+In case you see any issue using the material on other GPU please file an issue in Github mentioning the details of GPU and CUDA Driver version installed.
+- The material developed are tested inside container environment like Docker and Singularity.
+In case the users don't have container environment in the cluster, they can explicitly look at the steps mentioned in the Dockerfile and Singularity scripts and install the dependenciesmanually.
+- All bootcamps are jupyter based and by default the Dockerfile and Singularity script runs the jupyter notebook at port 8888.
+In a munti-tenancy environment the admins are requested to explicitly map the ports to individual users else will result into port conflict issues.
+We recommend having installations of interactive interface to remote computing resources like [Open OnDemand](https://openondemand.org/) or [JupyterHub](https://jupyter.org/hub) coupled with scheduler (SLURM, Kubernetes etc ) to do these resources mapping automatically.

 ## Join OpenACC Community
 Please join [OpenACC Slack Channel](https://openacclang.slack.com/messages/openaccusergroup).